MIDS-scaling-up/v2/week10/hw/README.md

 ## Configure connectivity between machines

 Configure spark1 such that it can SSH to spark1, spark2, and spark3 without passwords using SSH keys, and by name.
-To do this, you'll need to configure /etc/hosts, generate SSH keys using ssh-keygen, and write the content of the public key to each box to the file /root/.ssh/authorized_keys (ssh-copy-id helps with key distribution; if you need assistance with these parts of the process, consult earlier homework assignments).
+To do this, you'll need to configure /etc/hosts, generate SSH keys using ssh-keygen, and write the content of the public key to each box to the file /root/.ssh/authorized_keys (ssh-copy-id helps with key distribution).

 ## Install Java, SBT, and Spark on all nodes